beemdevelopment/Aegis/FAQ.md

 storage of your device and then have a separate app (like [Syncthing](https://syncthing.net/)) sync that folder anywhere you want.

+## Encrypted Backups

+### Why do I not get prompted to enter an encryption password when exporting?

+Aegis uses the same password you have configured to encrypt your vault as the password which is used when exporting and importing your vault; so when prompted, you will enter that when importing your vault.

 ## Importing

 ### When importing from Authenticator Plus, an error is shown claiming that Accounts.txt is missing